Academic dress: Philippines

-Most colleges and universities in the Philippines follow the traditional mortarboard, hood and gown during graduation.
+Most colleges and universities in the Philippines follow the traditional mortarboard, hood and gown (also known as toga) during graduation.

-In some schools of the country, the colour of the gown corresponds to the school colour (Blue for Colegio de San Juan de Letran and Ateneo de Manila University, Green for Far Eastern University, and Red for San Beda University).
+In some schools of the country, the color of the gown corresponds to the school color (Blue for Colegio de San Juan de Letran and Ateneo de Manila University, Green for Far Eastern University, and Red for San Beda University).

 Some schools, like the University of Santo Tomas, due to their Spanish heritage, follow Spanish academic attire such as the academic biretta and mozetta.
 The biretta and mozetta are worn by those from the Graduate School and the Faculty of Medicine and Surgery.
-Graduates of the Bachelors' programs wear the traditional mortarboard, hood and gown.
+Graduates of the bachelor's programs wear the traditional mortarboard, hood and gown.
 The professors of the university wear their academic regalia during the Missa de Apertura or the Opening Mass of the Academic Year aside from Solemn Investitures (graduation ceremonies) and other academic activities.
-The academic colours are unique to this university as these depend on the official color of the faculty or college a student or an academe belongs into.
+The academic colors are unique to this university as these depend on the official color of the faculty or college a student or an academe belongs into.

-A unique graduation garb worn at member universities of the University of the Philippines System is the use of the Sablay.
-The Sablay was inspired from the Malong of Muslim Mindanao, giving it a Filipiniana look.
+A unique graduation garb worn at member universities of the University of the Philippines System is the Sablay, which originated from the Scandinavian academic regalia in the 1700s when the king of Sweden introduced it as a red sash worn in the same manner as the Sablay.
+The design of the University of the Philippines System Sablay was inspired by the Malong of Muslim Mindanao, giving it a Filipiniana look.
 It features the indigenous baybayin characters for "U" and "P".
-During the commencement ceremony, graduates wear the Sablay at the right shoulder, it is then moved to the left shoulder after the President of the university confers their degree, "similar to the moving of the tassel of the academic cap."
-The Sablay is worn over traditional Filipino attire – Barong Tagalog for men and Filipiniana dress for women.
+During the commencement ceremony, graduates wear the Sablay at the right shoulder, it is then moved to the left shoulder after the president of the university confers their degree, "similar to the moving of the tassel of the academic cap."
+The Sablay is worn over traditional Filipino attire – barong tagalog for men and Filipiniana dress for women.
 The garb was first worn at the University of the Philippines Diliman.
 Other UP campuses followed suit.

 Elementary and high school students also wear a certain kind of academic dress upon their graduation, usually a white gown and mortarboard for public schools.
 For private schools, the gown and mortarboard's color is at the discretion of the administration.
 There are several schools which make use of a hood-like design on top of their gowns which bears the school colors.